amanda-wee/dnsyncmyip/README.md

 ```
 0 * * * * python3 /path/to/dnsyncmyip.py --domain example.com --host test
 ```
-If using Docker:
+For running the script in a Docker container, use the Docker host's version of cron:
 ```
-0 * * * * docker run --rm --env-file /path/to/.env dnsyncmyip
+0 * * * * docker run --rm --env-file /path/to/.env aranel/dnsyncmyip
 ```